-The notes on engaging with specific groups including older people and young people (on pages 53–57 of the Queensland document) are also worth reviewing when selecting your methods of engagement.
+The advice on engaging with specific groups including older people and young people (on pages 53–57 of the Queensland document) is worth reviewing when selecting your methods of engagement.

 Glyn Walters (Marlborough District Council’s Communications Manager) notes it is well worth considering what opportunities there will be for face to face engagement, which is often overlooked by councils.
 He also advises that if one of your engagement methods is social media, you will need to consider how you are going to manage feedback received this way.